trustedsec/SysmonCommunityGuide/chapters/sysmon-events.md

 * Alternate streams are named ones.

-Since streams are part of the NTFS structure directories may have an AD, we can use PowerShell to look at a file with the single default unamend :\$DATA stream
+Since streams are part of the NTFS structure directories may have an AD, we can use PowerShell to look at a file with the single default unnamed :\$DATA stream

 ![stream1](./media/image41.png)

-File with a second named stream
+Here the file has a second stream named, :secret

 ![stream2](./media/image42.png)